cue-lang/cue/doc/tutorial/basics/rangedef.md

 # Predefined Ranges

-Numbers if CUE have arbitrary precision.
+CUE numbers have arbitrary precision.
 Also there is no unsigned integer type.

 CUE defines the following predefined identifiers to restrict the ranges of